Anka-Liu/Courses-Practices/README.md

 2. SQL course:
 Containing practices and concepts of SQL, using PostgreSQL as the platform.
 Acknowledgement to Prof. Abbass Sharif, USC.

+3. Statistical Computing and Data Visualization
+Containing practices and concepts of Python and Data Visualization.
+Acknowledgement to Prof. Abbass Sharif, USC.